epoca-technology/epoca-core-api/API_ERRORS.md

 #
 ## Order Book Service (23.000 - 23.999)

-23000: `The integrity of the order book cannot be validated because there are no spot candlesticks in the stream.`
+23000: `The integrity of the order book cannot be validated because the candlesticks stream is out of sync.`

 23001: `The difference between the current candlestick (spot) and the safe bid (futures) exceeds the established tolerance.
 Difference: ${bidDiff}%`